frontity/frontity/README.md

   <a href="https://twitter.com/frontity">Twitter</a>
 </p>

 ---

 > **IMPORTANT NOTE!**
 >
-> Frontity framework is in **release candidate**.
-It allows you to create a WordPress theme based on React JS.
+> Frontity v1 **Release Candidate** is now available.
+Frontity allows you to create a WordPress theme based on React JS.
 Please **test it out** and let us know how it goes!
 Your feedback is extremely valuable in this phase.
+Bug reports will be also highly appreciated.
 >
 > <div align="center"><a href="https://docs.frontity.org/getting-started"><strong>GET STARTED!</strong></a></div>
 > <br />